edgardovbak/profil_module/README.md

 Done.

 All files is in src/scss folder.
 Do some changes in this files save it.
 Gulp compile files from this folder and change App.css.
 After then react-app detect changes in styles and change it in build folder.

+# Pages

+## Home page
+Contain Sidebar and Header.
+Content - in progress

+## Profile
+Click on user in Sidebar.
+This page show all info about user (full name, job title, email, phone, ....) and go to edit page.

+Also you can open other users profile but cant edit.

+## All users
+link to this page is in sidebar menu "All users"
+This page show a list with all users under IMS folder

+## Edit Page
+From your profile you can navigate to this page by clicking on "Edit Profile" button.